A toast notification is small. Its impact is not.

 | YouTube | Bottom left | Added to playlist |

-macOS Notification Centre sits in the top-right corner of every Mac screen.
-Placing in-app toasts in the same zone creates two compounding problems:
+macOS Notification Center sits in the top-right corner of every Mac screen.
+Placing in-app toasts in the same zone can create two compounding problems:

 Follow WCAG guidance: